Havana Youth - Portraits

 Cuba is struggling to keep its young population happy.
 Despite some recent changes on the island, the youthful alienation is one of the biggest problems facing the government.

 The social gains of the revolution, mainly free education and health care, are valued but no longer considered sufficient reasons to make sacrifices and endure austerity.
 Young people don’t want to deal with low wages, food and supplies shortages, an infrastructure in disrepair and a lack of housing.
-An average government salary is less than $20, largely insufficient to satisfy all necessities.
-Shanelis, 18, a hospital aid, said « we always have to chose or we buy a clothes item or we buy food.
+An average government salary is less than $25, largely insufficient to satisfy all necessities.
+Eighteen-year-old Shanelis, a hospital aid, said « we always have to chose or we buy a clothes item or we buy food.
 There is not much we can do with our salary. »